-Here are four relevant articles or series about portfolios.
-Some of these are several years old, so please take that into consideration and find updated information as you need it.
+Here are five relevant articles or series about portfolios.
+Some are several years old, so technical information may need to be updated.

 - Instructional Design Portfolio Resources by Christy Tucker

-What instructional design program graduate program do you recommend?
+What instructional design graduate program do you recommend?

 I’m looking into getting a certificate in Adult Education.
 Is that the best route for a career in instructional design?
 And what about those short professional courses?

-I’m a student and would like to know if there is an online platform for instructional designers to use for showing portfolios?
+Is there an online platform for instructional designers to use for showing portfolios?
 I’m using free authoring tools.